LostStrix/List-RC-EUR-No-scam-/README.md

  • Oldschoolrc.net: ❔

- • Funcaps'nl: Very serious and fast (6 - 8 days) recommended by FedEx.
-After-sales service attentive and polite. ☑️
+ • Funcaps'nl/com: Very serious and fast (6 - 8 days) recommended by FedEx.
+After-sales service attentive and polite.
+They have two different headquarters, one in England (.com) and one in the Netherlands (.nl).
+Depending on the site chosen, the sender will send from England or the Netherlands. ☑️

  • AnyChem: ❔

  • Aimimichem: ❔

- • ProfessorNL: ❔
+ • ProfessorNL: Reliable site according to users. ☑️💬

+ • Chem-Casino: Ordered three products from chem-casino and they arrived fine, although they speak broken English and take forever to respond to emails. ☑️💬

 _________________________________________________________________________________________________________________________

  * ❔  = Not verified.
  * ❌  = Site down or scam.
  * ☑️  = Site OK, not scam.
+ * 💬  = Order from other users.

 _________________________________________________________________________________________________________________________

-To update this list based on your experience, please contact me by telegram on this group. https://t.me/+o-2JDqQDbCdmNGI0
+To update this list based on your experience, please contact me by telegram on this group. https://t.me/+o-2JDqQDbCdmNGI0 Thank you for your participation.

 // Acideno 👽